-Implementation / Action (What we will do in 2023) Evaluation (How will we know if we are succeeding?)
-Objective: What specifically do we need to do?
+tation / Action vill do in 2023) Evalu (How will we know if Objective: What specifically do we need to do?
 How will we do this and what resources will we use: By whom?
 By when?
 Outcomes: Monitoring: Using the Rongohia Te Hau 2022 data, analyse and develop programmes of work that will lead to improved outcomes for all children Analyse the data.
 Devise what the plan is to go forward early 2023.
 T4 2022, as a staff and with Renee as facilitator, develop questions to challenge our thoughts, assumptions.
-What are our findings? https://docs.google.com/document/d/1oqxqVGRZIN RVL03ALQV69I8ZNOOQU-No7-B 8ZrsVk/edit T1, 2023 Develop a strategy to support tamariki, staff, community to unpack and understand the RTH outcomes with a focus to improve culturally responsive practice across the kura.
+What are our findings? https://docs.goodle.com/document/d/1ogoaVGRZIN/ Rvt03ALQV69IBZNoOOQu-Na7-B_BZrsVk/edit T1, 2023 Develop a strategy to support tamariki, staff, community to unpack and understand the RTH outcomes with a focus to improve culturally responsive practice across the kura.
 Staff Renee Jepson (Poutama Pounamu) Megan H (WSL) AST support Rob Success for all.
 Better links with community.
 Culturally responsive practice is developed further.
+Term 1 Data analysed and a plan in place.
+Success is our theme.
+Whanau evening used to collect data re What is success?
+This was collated and shared with community.
+Success shared in newsletters to reflect our direction.
+Good feedback.
 Maths teaching and the Pr1me Maths Programme ensure that we are enabling all students to reach their true potential.
 T4, 2022 - Develop accurate OTJs to consider the effect of Pr1me Maths.
 Use PAT Maths data as a comparison to understand the changes occurring.
 Review the maths programme during Analyse the data (2022) Report to BOT 2022.
 Where to next?
 Use the kura data and AOV 2022 from the middle and junior school to consider the new targets.
 WSL will support and develop practice across the kura as the year progresses.
-RobMegan (WSL)Staff CTS maths programme is based on evidence of success and the needs of our tamariki.
+Rob Megan (WSL) Staff CTS maths programme is based on evidence of success and the needs of our tamariki.
 Maths achievement is consistently high and leads on from the successes of 2022.
 Teachers enjoy maths and demonstrate this through their teaching and discussions around this area.
+PAT data analysed at the end of 2022.
+Y3 - 6 children completed PAT maths T1 2023.
+Results are very good.
+Seniors use the PAT to further define exact areas of need.
+Found that the areas that are deficient all relate to areas not yet taught in Pr1me.
+2023 end of year data will be of interest.
+Senior school completed small survey regarding Pr1me.
+Again, results certainly indicate that children are positive about Pr1me.